 The North Shore.
 Picking the loveliest part of Kauai is really splitting hairs, but North Shore is high on the list.
 Secluded, dramatic and arrestingly lush, it’s a totally singular part of the island.
 It’s also the rainiest, so do be advised of this.

 While Kapaa on the eastern Coconut Coast (named for the groves of coconut palms in the area) is not our preferred place to stay, it’s worth visiting.
 The town is about midway between urban Lihue and the North Shore.
-As on the south side, weather tends toward sunny, and there’s no better place to take in one of Kauai’s knockout sunrises.
+As on the south side, weather tends toward sunny, and there’s no better place to take in one of Kauai’s outrageous sunrises.
 It’s stuffed with grocery stores, restaurants, shops et al, so is an ideal place to stock up on essentials you may need or stop for a bite to eat.
+Don’t miss Pono Market — the Hawaiian plate lunches and poke are to die for.

 Relevant Links: